WarBean/hyperboard/README.md

 `metric` is a string label indicating the numerical range of the values you send next.
 Curves sharing the same `metric` will share one y-axis on the dashboard.
 It helps you properly visualize cross entropy and accuracy in the same graph.

-`overwrite = False` lets Agent to ask you for confirm before removing existing records with the same hyperparameter setup.
+`overwrite = False` lets Agent to ask you for confirmation before removing existing records with the same hyperparameter setup.

 ### Send record during training iteration